matthias-stemmler/annimate/docs/user-guide/src/export.md

 > **Note:** If there is an ANNIS installation available for your corpora, you may want to draft your query there, using ANNIS to visualize the results, and then copy-paste it into Annimate for the export.
 You can, of course, also type your query directly into Annimate.

-If the query is valid (in the context of the selected corpora), you see a green checkmark in the corner of the query area:
+If the query is valid, you see a green checkmark in the corner of the query area:
 ![Screenshot showing valid query](img/export-query-valid.png)

 If the query is invalid, you see a red "x" icon.
 Hover over the icon with your mouse to see the error message.
 You can also click on the icon to make Annimate select the part of the query that the error message refers to: